augarrett/AUKTAVIANG_MINIPROJECT/README.md

 1) Make sure VPC, subnet, route table, aws_key exist
 2) Make sure ec2 instance is up and running, with correct instance type
 3) Logging into EC2 to make sure docker is installed, the service stelligent was created properly

 ### Cleanup
 ---
 To cleanup environment execute the command below.
 This will log into docker container if it still exists, destroy infra created, remove docker container, then remove docker image that was created
 ```
 chmod +x cleanup.sh && ./cleanup.sh
 ```

+**Note: Please make sure to cleanup.
+Resources are created in AWS and you will be charged for what you leave around**

 ### Things to consider